redislabs-training/ru202/README.md

 ## Environment Setup

-To get the most from this course and follow along with the sample code, you'll need to have access to a Redis 7 server and have Python 3 installed.
+To get the most from this course and follow along with the sample code, you'll need to have access to a Redis Stack 7 server and have Python 3 installed.

 ### Prerequisites